MarcoPolo483/EVA-Sovereign-UI-by-Copilot/README.md

 EVA-Sovereign-UI includes **two official production-ready demos**:

+Tip — Demo Launcher: You can also open the root `index.html` in this repo for a friendly launcher page linking to both demos and key docs.

 #### 🏛️ ESDC Portal Demo (`apps/esdc-demo/`)
 Full-scale Employment and Social Development Canada portal demonstration.